Content

 Transportation in Tulum is generally safe, but there are some risks:

 - Taxis: Taxis are widely available, but fare disputes are fairly common, so it’s important to confirm the price before starting your ride.
-Some taxi drivers have engaged in criminal behavior, including physically assaulting Uber drivers to deter them from operating in Tulum.
+Some taxi drivers have engaged in criminal behavior, including physically assaulting Uber drivers to deter them from operating in Tulum (which is why there is no Uber in Tulum).
 It’s advisable to avoid any conflicts with them.

 - Rental vehicles: Driving in Tulum comes with challenges such as poorly maintained roads, unmarked or poorly lit speed bumps, and police checkpoints, which have been reported to sometimes involve bribe extortion or even theft.
-Corrupt police often target vehicles with rental plates, aiming to exploit unsuspecting tourists for money.
+Corrupt police are known to specifically target vehicles with rental plates, aiming to exploit unsuspecting tourists for money.

 - Filling up on gas: If you’ve rented a car, scooter, or ATV, be cautious at gas stations, as scams are common.
 One frequent trick involves quickly swapping a bill and claiming you gave them a smaller denomination.
 Another scam involves manipulating the meter to add a ‘1’ in front of the price (e.g., charging 180 pesos instead of 80 pesos).
 Of course you might be scammed in other ways, but these we have seen happen personally and are probably the most common ones.